Cleaning Guides

 This is a more suitable method for regular wiping and maintenance of the oven, but could also serve as a pre-treatment before deep cleaning.
 Removing tough stains and food pieces is hard, but you can save yourself a lot of effort by putting a bowl of water mixed with lemon juice inside the oven and turning it on.

-The steam from the bowl will loosen any grease and burned on pieces, which leaves you with less scrubbing to do.
+The steam from the bowl will loosen any grease and burnt-on pieces, which leaves you with less scrubbing to do.
 Just make sure the oven is a bit warm when you begin cleaning it to avoid burning.

 Use lemon as a scrubbing tool

-Take advantage of more than just the lemon juice for making your oven shine again.
-For a general freshening of the appliance, cut one lemon in half and gently scrub the inside of it, followed by wiping with warm water.
+Take advantage of more than just the lemon juice to make your oven shine again.
+For a general freshening of the appliance, cut one lemon in half and gently scrub the inside of it, followed by wiping it with warm water.
 The lemon will leave a nice smell, eliminate greasy stains and disinfect the oven.

 Keep in mind that store-bought lemon juice can’t be compared to those from freshly squeezed lemons.
 Mainly because it is not pure and contains various additives that help preserve it longer.
 The same applies to lemon essential oil, although this is preferred when compared with the bottled lemon juice.
 On its own, the oil will be tough to clean, so it still needs to be diluted.
 Therefore, it is always best to choose real fresh lemons for extracting the best of your oven cleaning efforts.